 - What’s the risk of the product being stolen or damaged in transit?

-Once you know which international markets you want to tap into, try calculating the cost of running international operations.
+Once you know which international markets you want to tap into, calculate the cost of running global operations.
 Will your projected additional monthly revenue from expanding cross-border outweigh your projected additional monthly cost?

 If so, it’s time to prepare your Shopify site for more international traffic.